Transfer Student Opportunities

 - Maps, Directions & Accommodations for the Syracuse Campus

 Reservations are required for all campus visitations and campus tours.
-College summer hours are 8:00 am - 4:00 pm Monday through Thursday and 8:00 am - Noon on Friday.
+College hours are 8:00 am - 4:30 pm Monday through Friday.

 Upcoming Campus Visit Opportunities: